krishtimil/grapher-c/README.md

 # Grapher-C

-A 2d graph plotter in c made by the students of IOE Pulchowk Campus Computer Enginnering Students as a project for first semester.
+A 2d graph plotter in c made by the Computer Engineering Students of IOE Pulchowk Campus as a project for first semester.

 ## Contributors
 ```